rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-faq/index.md

 {{< accordion title="Why have we chosen to support specific players?" col="in" href="accordion11" >}}

-Many Rackspace customers are not flash developers, but still want to use a streaming offer.
-There are a few players that are dominating the market, and we will plan to support each of them.
+Rackspace customers are not generally flash developers, but still want to use a streaming offer.
+There are players that are dominating the market, and we will plan to support each of them.
 Custom plugins are required in order for Streaming delivery to work properly over the Akamai network.
 As Akamai adds support for more players, our customers